Constant-$r$ geodesics in the Painleve-Gullstrand form of Lense-Thirring spacetime: Abstract

 \section{Abstract}

-{ Herein we explore the \emph{non-equatorial circular geodesics} (both timelike and null) in the Painlev\'{e}--\-Gullstrand variant of the Lense--Thirring spacetime recently introduced by the current authors.
-Even though the spacetime is not spherically symmetric, shells of circular geodesics still exist.
-While the radial motion is (by construction) utterly trivial, determining the allowed \emph{locations} of these circular geodesics is decidedly non-trivial, and the stability analysis is equally tricky.
-Regarding the angular motion, these circular orbits will be seen to exhibit both precession and nutation --- typically with incommensurate frequencies.
-Thus circular geodesic motion, though \emph{integrable} in the technical sense, is generically surface-filling, with the orbits completely covering an equatorial band which is a segment of a sphere, and whose extent is governed by an interplay between the orbital angular momentum and the Carter constant.
-The situation is qualitatively similar to that for the (exact) Kerr spacetime --- but we now see that any physical model having the same slow-rotation weak-field limit as general relativity will still possess non-equatorial circular geodesics.
+{ Herein we explore the \emph{non-equatorial {constant-$r$}} ({``quasi-circular''}) geodesics (both timelike and null) in the Painlev\'{e}--\-Gullstrand variant of the Lense--Thirring spacetime recently introduced by the current authors.
+Even though the spacetime is not spherically symmetric, shells of {constant-$r$} geodesics still exist.
+Whereas the radial motion is (by construction) utterly trivial, determining the allowed \emph{locations} of these {constant-$r$} geodesics is decidedly non-trivial, and the stability analysis is equally tricky.
+Regarding the angular motion, these {constant-$r$} orbits will be seen to exhibit both precession and nutation --- typically with incommensurate frequencies.
+Thus {this constant-$r$} geodesic motion, though \emph{integrable} in the precise technical sense, is generically surface-filling, with the orbits completely covering a symmetric equatorial band which is a segment of a {spherical surface}, {(a so-called ``spherical zone'')}, and whose {latitudinal} extent is governed by delicate interplay between the orbital angular momentum and the Carter constant.
+The situation is qualitatively similar to that for the (exact) Kerr spacetime --- but we now see that any physical model having the same slow-rotation weak-field limit as general relativity will still possess non-equatorial {constant-$r$} geodesics.